 There is also a series of steps and sitting area.
 Called the Skyline Steps, these steps lead up to the 101st floor.
 From the top you get a great view over the Edge sky deck and the Empire State Building.

 The view from the southeast corner of the glass paneled floor and the Skyline Steps.
+You can also see The Apex, the small, upper observation deck that is part of the City Climb experience.

 Tim is standing on the Skyline Steps and I am taking this photo from the sky deck.
 Halfway up the steps you can get a view over the glass wall for great photos of NYC (keep reading to learn more).